bdwilson/KP3S/README.md

 Ocotprint.
 The changes are mentioned below.</b>

 * https://github.com/bdwilson/KP3S/tree/main/releases

+## Building your own.
+Grab the configs from [here](https://github.com/bdwilson/KP3S/tree/main/releases) and then use the directions from [TH3D](https://support.th3dstudio.com/hc/downloads/unified-2-firmware/kingroon/kingroon-kp-3s-firmware-kingroon-v1-2-board/), but use this code.

+## Changes needed if you do not have a Titan extruder with mount on the right side

 ### KP3S w/ Stock Extruder, BL Touch mounted on left of extruder
 1. Mount BL Touch here: [male](https://github.com/bdwilson/KP3S/blob/main/files/BLtouch_Mount-left-male.stl?raw=true) - should be printed with supports & [female](https://github.com/bdwilson/KP3S/blob/main/files/BLtouch_Mount-left-female.stl?raw=true) (original files from here: https://www.thingiverse.com/thing:4609134)